22. 9th chords

 So the first type of 9th chord we're going to see is the dominant 9th, which is simply noted "9".
 It is made of a major triad, with a minor 7th, so that's a dominant 7th chord, to which we add a major 9th.

 So for a C chord that would be C, the major third E, the perfect fifth G, the minor 7th Bb and the major 9th D.

 This type of chord is often used as a dominant chord, on the Vth degree of you tonality, and that would resolve well on a Ist degree for instance.

 In C major for example, the Vth degree would be G, so the progression could be G dominant 9 to C major

 In A minor, a V to I progression would make E dominant 9 to A minor

-Now to add more tension in that 9th chord, you could alter it by lowering the 9th by a semitone.
+Now to add more tension to this dominant 9th chord, you could alter it by lowering its 9th by a semitone.
 So the chord would be made of the same dominant 7th chord, with a minor 9th added.
 This type of chord would be noted 7b9.

 So for a C chord it would be made of the root note C, the major third E, the perfect fifth G, the minor 7th Bb and the minor 9th Db.

 And it would be used and resolved it the exact same way than a dominant 9th chord.